undergrad-partner-school

 Wondering about tuition at Gordon College?
 Here is what you need to know.

-As a full-time domestic student, you were required to pay tuition of $29,500 in 2024.
+Tuition fees per academic year for full-time domestic students were $29,500 in 2025.
 Gordon College is a private institution, so tuition is the same for all the accepted students.
-Full-time students in 2024 were mandated to pay additional fees in the amount of $1,200.

 Tuition $ 29,500